Icinga/icinga2/doc/4-monitoring-remote-systems.md

 ### <a id="manual-certificate-generation"></a> Manual SSL Certificate Generation

-Icinga 2 ships [cli commands](#cli-command-pki) assisting with CA and node certificate creation for your Icinga 2 distributed setup.
+Icinga 2 ships [CLI commands](#cli-command-pki) assisting with CA and node certificate creation for your Icinga 2 distributed setup.

 > **Note**